klleri/Binary-Classification-Breast-Cancer/README.md

 ##### Python File 🐍

-To run the code, dowload the file, use preferably Anaconda Spyder (or any IDE that you like).
+To run the code, dowload the file, use preferably Anaconda Spyder  (or any IDE that you like, but if you're using other IDE, print the results or use the variable explorer).
 If in Spyder, execute the imports to check whether the dependencies are installed properly.
 Then execute the rest of the code to visually observe the classification, and if in spyder, use variable explorer to see better the values.